albertodall/IdentityServer4.NHibernate/README.md

     - _Persisted Grant Store_

     The difference here is that the Entity Framework provider configures two `DbContext` instances, one for each store, so theoretically, you could put the each store in a dedicated database;
-    in this provider, both stores are managed by the same NHibernate SessionFactory, so they have to be created in the same database.
+    with this provider, both stores are managed by the same NHibernate *SessionFactory*, so they have to be created in the same database.
 It's possible to put them in different database schemas, but the database has to be the same.

 2. SQLite in-memory databases are "_per-connection_", so different NHibernate sessions use different databases.
 That's why it's not recommended to use this provider in production with an in-memory SQLite backing store.